A CNN report last week detailed the deaths of more than 700 patients prescribed an antipsychotic therapy drug for Parkinson’s disease.

 “The evidence base is weaker than it might be perceived to be.
 The common perception is that you need randomized-controlled trials in order to receive FDA approval, and that is often not the case for these breakthrough drugs,” Darrow told Healthline.

-Breakthrough drugs are approved based on less scientific evidence than other drugs because they are intended for people with a “serious condition,” according to the FDA.
+Breakthrough drugs are approved based on less scientific evidence than other drugs because they are intended for people with a “serious condition,”

 But the preliminary clinical evidence should still show a “clear advantage over available therapy.”